openpeer/openpeer_contracts/README.md

         ✓ Should revert with burn address as buyer With small amounts
         ✓ Should calculate the right fee
-    Escrow
-      Native token
-        ✓ Should revert if funds were escrowed already ✓ Should revert with a smaller amount
-        ✓ Should revert with a bigger amount
-        ✓ Should set the time when the seller can cancel ✓ Should transfer funds to the escrow contract ✓ Should emit the Created event
-      ERC20 tokens
-        ✓ Should revert if funds were escrowed already ✓ Should set the time when the seller can cancel ✓ Should transfer funds to the escrow contract ✓ Should emit the Created event
     Release
       Native token
         ✓ Should revert with an address different than buyer ✓ Should transfer funds to the buyer and fee recipient ✓ Should emit the Released event
+        With a dispute
+          When only the seller paid
+            ✓ Should return the dispute fee to the seller When only the buyer paid
+            ✓ Should return the dispute fee to the buyer When both parts paid
-      ERC20 tokens
+            ✓ Should return the dispute fee to the winner ERC20 tokens
         ✓ Should revert with an address different than seller ✓ Should transfer funds to the buyer and fee recipient ✓ Should emit the Released event
+        With a dispute
+          When only the seller paid
+            ✓ Should return the dispute fee to the seller When only the buyer paid
+            ✓ Should return the dispute fee to the buyer When both parts paid
-    Buyer cancel
+            ✓ Should return the dispute fee to the winner Buyer cancel
       Native token
         ✓ Should revert with an address different than buyer ✓ Should transfer funds to the seller
         ✓ Should emit the CancelledByBuyer event
+        With a dispute
+          When only the seller paid
+            ✓ Should return the dispute fee to the seller When only the buyer paid
+            ✓ Should return the dispute fee to the buyer When both parts paid
-      ERC20 tokens
+            ✓ Should return the dispute fee to the winner ERC20 tokens
         ✓ Should revert with an address different than buyer ✓ Should transfer funds to the seller
         ✓ Should emit the CancelledByBuyer event
+        With a dispute
+          When only the seller paid
+            ✓ Should return the dispute fee to the seller When only the buyer paid
+            ✓ Should return the dispute fee to the buyer When both parts paid
-    Seller cancel
+            ✓ Should return the dispute fee to the winner Seller cancel
       Native token
         ✓ Should revert with an address different than buyer